TonyBUK/AoC/2016/Day03/readme.md

     Smallest     Next Smallest      Largest
     MIN(X,Y,Z) + MID(X,Y,Z)     >   MAX(X,Y,Z)

+Most languages have some form of sorting method to sort numbers low to high, meaning if we use that, then we can guarentee X,Y will be small, and Z will be large.

 **Part 2**

 Here's where all your due dillegence sorting the data is used against you.
 So far you've converted: